marylinagency/ECPMindPortfol4/replit.md

 ## Recent Changes

 ### July 21, 2025
+- **Optimized PDF Layout & Typography**: Enhanced page formatting to reduce white space and improve text distribution
+  - Reduced page margins from 0.75in to 0.5in top/bottom and 0.4in left/right for more content space
+  - Decreased paragraph spacing from 1.2rem to 0.8rem for better text density
+  - Optimized line height from 1.6 to 1.45-1.5 for improved readability without excessive spacing
+  - Reduced text indentation from 1.5em to 1.2em for more balanced paragraph appearance
+  - Updated both standard PDF export and KDP Print-Ready templates with consistent spacing
+  - Enhanced typography with better word spacing and justified text alignment
+  - Improved chapter title margins and spacing for more content per page
 - **Professional PDF Editor**: Complete PDF editing interface with real-time preview
   - Created comprehensive PDF editor with live preview using embedded PDF viewer
   - Built dual-pane interface with chapter navigation sidebar and live PDF preview